Garage Dimensions 2.5 Car: The Ultimate Guide to Optimal Space

 Maintaining a Balance Between Work and Play

 Achieving equilibrium between work and recreational areas requires thoughtful planning and organization.
-Here are some strategies to help you maintain this balance:
+Here are some strategies:

 • Defined Boundaries: Clearly delineate your workspace from recreational areas to reduce distractions and create a mental separation between work and leisure.